 There's a lot of re-examination going on about the existence of hell.
 Many people see this as a contradiction to God's love, especially if hell is seen as eternal torment; a God that can do this is neither loving nor just, they say.
 Others rightly point out that logically speaking, torment may well be just, or at least justifiable.
 But no one has yet shown how torment is loving or merciful.

 This is a big stumbling block for a lot of people.
 Many Christian people left their faith because of it, refusing to serve what they have come to see as a cruel God.
 (They apply a Bible-derived sense of justice to the God who created that justice.)
 So, many Christian thinkers are spending much time and effort into puzzling this out.
 As usual, a careful reading of the Scriptures helps to point out other possible eternal scenarios than the ones we were trained to believe.
 In this case, most people's (and churches') images of hell actually come from Dante Aligheri's *Inferno*, which is a great Italian work of fiction which imaginatively drew from the Bible and other sources.
-Some of our images come from the highly-figurative language of the Revelation to John.
+Some of our images come from the very figurative language of the Revelation to John.
 The Jesus Movement people may recall the tormenting images of hell from Jack Chick's pamphlets.
-It takes a sharp imagination to piece all the Biblical parts into a coherent vision.
-Even then, 'coherent' may not be 'true'.
+It takes a sharp imagination to piece all the biblical parts into a coherent vision.
+Even then, what is 'coherent' may not be true.
 That's because we're dealing with a mystery, something we can't factually grasp from here, if only because we haven't been dead yet.
 But because of the importance of the question, we'd be foolish to make things up to suit our own doubts or fancies or priorities, no matter how beneficial it might seem to be.
 The question is too important to treat in a cavalier manner, except for comedic purposes.